varunon9/hello-react-native/README.md

 # hello-react-native
 Getting started with react-native and redux.
-Implementing basic login-signup and navigation-drawer
+Implementing basic login-signup and navigation-drawer using react-native-router-flux.

 ### How to install